 Exporting can be done by clicking File > Export.
-When triggering the
+When triggering the menu

-first time.
 Exporting can also be automated using the

 When exporting on the command-line on Linux, Tiled will still need an X server to run.
 To automate exports in a headless environment, you can use a headless X server such as Xvfb.
 In this case you would run Tiled from the command-line as follows: